Describing Your Data

 Related Identifiers: Provide links to resources related to the dataset.
 If a DOI (digital object identifier) is available, provide the DOI (e.g. https://doi.org/10.1000/182); otherwise, a URL is sufficient.
 For each related resource, select the relationship between the dataset and the related resource from the dropdown menu.

 - this dataset is cited by: The dataset is cited by the related resource.
 Typically, this means that the related resource includes the dataset in a formal citation.
-Since publications have varying practices for data citation, FRDR’s definition includes both formal citations and other and other links to the dataset (for example, in a “data availability” section or in the body of the paper).
+Since publications have varying practices for data citation, FRDR’s definition includes both formal citations and other links to the dataset (for example, in a “data availability” section or in the body of the paper).
 In general, this option should be selected for publications that analyze the dataset.

 - this dataset is a supplement to: The dataset supplements the related resource.
 This includes publications that analyze the dataset, but do cite the dataset (for example, if the paper was published before the dataset was made available in FRDR).